Terascale-All-sensing-Research-Studio/Dine-In-or-Take-Out-Cafe-Dataset/README.md

-## Dine In or Take Out Café Dataset:
+## Dine In or Take Out Dataset: User Behavior in an Interactive Virtual Reality Café

 ## Contents
 [Description](#description)